 THE FEDERALIST NO. 51, at 262 (James Madison) (Clinton Rossiter ed., 1961).

 This structure clearly identifies the title, number, page number, author, and the specific edition used.
-But, a word to the wise, Bluebook rules are notoriously complex, so always double-check your guide.
+A word to the wise: Bluebook rules are notoriously complex, so always double-check your guide.

 Citation Styles at a Glance

-Feeling a bit overwhelmed?
+Feeling a bit overwhelmed by the Federalist Papers citation formats?
 Here’s a table to help you keep the main differences straight.
 This focuses on citing a single paper from an edited collection.

 Many students now access the Federalist Papers online.
 Citing a digital source is similar to citing a print one, but you need to add information about its online location.
 If you are citing a website, the rules of how to cite a website in an essay apply.
 Essentially, you will add the URL and the date you accessed the material.